 Before you apply

-Parents or carers can apply for a mid-year place at any time.
+Parents or carers can apply for an in-year place at any time but a school will only hold a place for six school weeks.

 There is no guarantee that a place will be available at your preferred school.